helloHackersSociety/Welcome/CODE_OF_CONDUCT.md

 # helloHackers Society - Code of Conduct

+tl;dr : live and let live lovingly and peacefully.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.